QiangSu/GaussF/README.md

 In 'README_kmer_counting.md', users will find thorough instructions for operating the k-mer counting Python script.
 This README document includes the script's purpose, system requirements, installation guidelines, and a comprehensive command-line interface (CLI) usage tutorial, facilitating precise k-mer analysis in genomic sequences.

 The 'README_reference_unique_sequence.md' serves as an instructional manual for the associated Python script that identifies unique sequences within reference genomes.
 It provides a clear exposition of the script's objectives, dependencies, configuration steps, and detailed execution commands, designed to aid researchers in pinpointing and studying unique genomic regions.

+We welcome contributions to this project and encourage users to submit issues or pull requests on our GitHub repository.
+Additionally, if you have any questions or comments about this script, please feel free to contact us via email.